-Look, I don’t care how much that bull is buzzed, he ain’t giving no cream.
+Look, I don’t care how much the bull had to drink, he ain’t giving no cream.

-However, luckily they serve liquor-infused concoctions here so after a Banana Split or two, nobody really cares much about the name.
+Luckily, they serve alcohol infused concoctions here, so after a banana split or two, nobody really cares much about the name.

-Buzzed Bull is an adult-friendly ice cream establishment.
+Buzzed Bull is an adult-friendly – and family-friendly – ice cream establishment in Pigeon Forge.

-They also have non-buzzed options for the kids or those who don’t want their vanilla shake with a shot of cinnamon whiskey.
+Adults have the option to infuse alcohol into nearly any treat, but of course, they also have non-buzzed options for the kids or those who don’t want their vanilla shake with whiskey.

 And like any other creamery, they have a variety of bases, flavors and toppings.

-They also have a menu of options that come with a suggested buzz.
-For instance, you can get Death By Chocolate with or without Chocolate Vodka or Banana Split with Cherry Vodka.
+They also have a menu of options that come with a suggested infusion.
+For instance, you can get a Bonfire with marshmallow syrup, graham crackers, chocolate chips and cinnamon with a suggested infusion of cinnamon whiskey.

 Who needs scoops of ice cream when you can have rolls?